zarusz/SlimMessageBus/README.md

 * Misc:
   * `IRequestMessage<TResponse>` - marker for request messages
   * `MessageBus` - static accessor for current context `IMessageBus`

-## Principles
-* The core of `SlimMessageBus` is "slim"
-  * Simple, common and friendly API to work with messaging systems
-  * No external dependencies.
-Logging is done via `Common.Logging`, so that you can connect your favorite logger provider.
-  * The core interface can be used in domain model (e.g. DomainEvents)
-* Plugin architecture:
-  * DI integration (Autofac, CommonServiceLocator, Unity)
-  * Message serialization (JSON, XML)
-  * Use your favorite messaging broker as provider by simply pulling a nuget package
-* No threads created (pure TPL)
-* Async/Await support
-* Fluent configuration

 ## Docs